 Featuring the staples of chicken and rice, this Chiang Mai street food is great for hot sauce lovers.
-This dish can be spiced up or down to fit a variety of tastes.
+Spice this dish up or down to fit your own tastes.

 Probably the most prominent Thai dish in the western world is Pad Thai.
-This stir-fried rice noodle is served with all sorts of additions at street vendors all over the country.
+Street vendors serve stir-fried rice noodles with all sorts of additions all over the country.
 Try it with dried or fresh shrimp and peanuts.

 Where to Stay in Chiang Mai

 if you are visiting the beautiful bustling city of Chiang Mai you will need a place to stay.
 Try checking out Howie’s Home Stay, we specialize in making westerners feel right at home in the city.

 Our all-inclusive rates and variety of packages make us a great option for any group visiting the area.